ghaislip/RoofstockExercise/README.md

 ## How to Install
 1. Download the project and import to Visual Studio
-2. Add the Newtonsoft.Json and System.Data.SqlClient NuGet Packages
-3. Right click the `PropertyDB` project and select publish.
+2. Right click the `PropertyDB` project and select publish.
 Select your local machine and name the database `PropertyDB`, save the profile, and select publish.
-4. Grab the database connection string under the properties of `PropertyDB/PropertyDB.publish.xml`, set the database field to `PropertyDB`, and set `ConnectionString` in `Controllers/HomeController.cs` to that value.
+3. Grab the database connection string under the properties of `PropertyDB/PropertyDB.publish.xml`, set the database field to `PropertyDB`, and set `ConnectionString` in `Controllers/HomeController.cs` to that value.
 Example:

 ```
 Data Source = MYDESKTOP;Database=PropertyDB;Integrated Security = True; Persist Security Info=False;Pooling=False;MultipleActiveResultSets=False;Connect Timeout = 60; Encrypt=False;TrustServerCertificate=False